Hints and Things does not use any 1st Party cookies - more information .

 It's a security alarm system that you probably already have and requires no installation.
 Test it.
 It will go off from most everywhere inside your house and will keep honking until your battery runs down or until you reset it with the button on the key fob chain.
 It works if you park in your driveway or garage

-If your car alarm goes off when someone is trying to break in your house, odds are the burglar rapist won't stick around... after a few seconds all the neighbours will be looking out their windows to see who is out there and sure enough the criminal won't want that.
+If your car alarm goes off when someone is trying to break in your house, odds are the burglar rapist won't stick around... after a few seconds all the neighbors will be looking out their windows to see who is out there and sure enough the criminal won't want that.
 And remember to carry your keys while walking to your car in a parking lot.
 The alarm can work the same way there.....

 If someone is prone to falling tell them to carry their car keys with them in case they falls outside.
 They can activate the car alarm to alert others that there is a problem.